domo141/fatty-bitmap-font/readme.txt

   place for this under users' $HOME/ but i just don't know it right now).

+  (update 2023-08-03: create dir $HOME/.local/share/fonts/core/,
+   copy files there and run that xset fp+ (xset fp- previous first, if one... and also run fc-cache -fv. now also urxvt -fn xft:Fatty:pixelsize=16  and  emacs -fn Fatty may work...)

   the tools/ directory contains tools related to this font. these are safe to run as is (these don't modify anything by default and these give brief help if needed). perhaps